fangq/mmc/mmc/trunk/README.txt

 To compile the software, you need to install GNU gcc compiler toolchain on your system.
 For Debian/Ubuntu based GNU/Linux systems, you can type

- sudo apt-get install build-essential
+ sudo apt-get install gcc

 and for Fedora/Redhat based GNU/Linux systems, you can type

- sudo yum groupinstall "Development Tools"
+ su -c 'yum install gcc'

 to install the necessary compilers.
 To compile the binary supporting OpenMP multi-threaded computing, your gcc version should be at least 4.2.